 U.S.A.
-Installations: Current edition of Section 9.3 of the NFPA 54/ANSI Z223.1, Air for Combustion and Ventilation and applicable provisions of the local building codes.
+Installations: Section 9.3 of the NFPA 54/ANSI Z223.1-2012, Air for Combustion and Ventilation and applicable provisions of the local building codes.

 FURNACE CORROSION HAZARD

 Failure to follow this caution may result in furnace damage.